Picking and planting

 Harvesting and transport

-On average, agaves grow for about 7 to 12 years until they are harvested.
+Our agaves grow for a long period of time until they are harvested.
 Every agave is an individual.
 Therefore, Anejo Tequila takes about 12 to 15 years in production until it can be consumed.

 Fact: The jimador waits for the moment when the inner leaves of the agave are longer than the outer ones.
 That is the ideal time to harvest.
 The agaves are harvested individually by hand by the jimadores using a coa, which is a sharp harvesting knife.
 The heart of the agave is called the piña (or “pineapple”).